retttddd/CourseraGoLangPractice/README.md

 2. numberSort.go :
    Write a program to sort an array of integers.
 The program should partition the array into 4 parts, each of which is sorted by a different goroutine.
 Each partition should be of approximately equal size.
 Then the main goroutine should merge the 4 sorted subarrays into one large sorted array.
    The program should prompt the user to input a series of integers.
 Each goroutine which sorts ¼ of the array should print the subarray that it will sort.
 When sorting is complete, the main goroutine should print the entire sorted list.
+3. raceCond.go :
+   Write two goroutines which have a race condition when executed concurrently.
+Explain what the race condition is and how it can occur.